Whimple Pre-school Playgroup

 • We sometimes do games in the school hall

-• At Christmas the children perform a little nativity play in the school hall
+• At Christmas the children perform a little nativity play in the school hall to their parents and families

 • A the end of the summer term, we have an end of year party with a children's entertainer